Suzie1/Comfyroll-Workflow-Templates/README.md

 ![Pro Template](https://github.com/Suzie1/Comfyroll-Workflow-Templates/blob/main/workflow_images/Comfyroll_Pro_Template.JPG)

+### Pro Template Features
+* Txt2Img, Img2Img or Img2Img batch
+* dual models
+* dual prompts
+* cutoff (CLIP Regions)
+* up to 6 LoRAs (these can be toggled On/Off)
+* up to 3 ControlNets or a ControlNet batch
+* ControlNet diff models
+* ControlNet pre-processors
+* image borders
+* various noise options
+* Hires Fix and latent upscaling
+* image upscaling
+* post-processing styles and enhancements

 ### Tips
 * each optional component can be bypassed using logic switches (red nodes)
 * set the Load Image Batch to single-image when it is not being used